codesandbox/storybook-addon/README.md

       /**
        * @optional
+       * Template preset to be used in the sandbox.
+This will
+       * determine the initial setup of the sandbox, such as
+       * bundler, dependencies, and files.
+       */
+      template: "react" | "angular", // Defaults to "react"

+      /**
+       * @optional
        * Dependencies list to be installed in the sandbox.
        *
        * @note You cannot use local modules or packages since